Volume 16: Informal Learning

 Studies vary on training transfer to the job, but the high-end of the range is 12-20%.
 Those are dismal stats for our profession.
 Focus your informal learning on the activities that connect the learner to the skill – it’s the glue that ties it all together.
 Build into your formal learning activities that require creativity on the learner’s part – forums, discussions, creating content, projects, etc. Let go of the control aspect and guide your learners to be better prepared on the job.
 A great outcome for you: Increasing transfer to the job, more engaged learners, and happier stakeholders with better-prepared employees.

 Thanks to our expert contributor:

 TrainingPros thanks our consultant contributor, Shannon Graham, for this thought leader article in our Learning Perspectives series.
 Shannon is on a mission to create happier workplaces.
 As founder of Congruent Paths, she helps companies leverage their talent to meet organizational goals while helping employees meet their own personal goals as well – so they’re walking congruent paths.

 Shannon leverages more than 20 years developing talent to help companies craft learning programs that create rich experiences that deliver specific outcomes.
 A certified Growth Curve Strategist, she helps companies up to 500 employees predict and manage the challenges that come with growth.
 As a coach she helps people find their WIDB – “what I do best” – to unleash their full potential.
-In addition to her Congruent Paths site, connect with Shannon on LinkedIn and Twitter.
+In addition to her Congruent Paths site, connect with Shannon on LinkedIn and follow Shannon on Twitter.